argonautproject/data-query/pages/_includes/argo-allergyintolerance-intro.md

 **Example Usage Scenarios:**

-The following are example usage scenarios for the DAF-Core AllergyIntolerance
+The following are example usage scenarios for the Argonaut AllergyIntolerance
 profile:

 -   Query for allergies belonging to a Patient